 By contrast, the law provides owners of corporations and limited liability companies (LLCs) with what's called "limited personal liability" for business obligations.
 This means that, unlike sole proprietors and general partners, owners of corporations and LLCs can normally keep their house, investments, and other personal property even if their business fails.
 If you will be engaged in a risky business, you may want to consider forming a corporation or an LLC.
 You can learn more about limiting your personal liability for business obligations by reading Nolo's articles on corporations and LLCs.

 In the eyes of the law, a sole proprietorship is not legally separate from the person who owns it.
+Instead it is considered a pass-through entity for tax purposes.
 The fact that a sole proprietorship and its owner are one and the same means that a sole proprietor simply reports all business income or losses on his or her individual income tax return -- IRS Form 1040, with Schedule C attached.

 As a sole proprietor, you'll have to take responsibility for withholding and paying all income taxes -- something an employer would normally do for you.
 This means you'll have to pay a "self-employment" tax, which consists of contributions to Social Security and Medicare, and pay estimated taxes throughout the year.
-For more information, see How Sole Proprietors Are Taxed.
+For more, including information on the 20% tax deduction for pass-through business entities, see How Sole Proprietors Are Taxed.

 Unlike an LLC or a corporation, you generally don't have to file any special forms or pay any fees to start working as a sole proprietor.
 All you have to do is state that your business is a sole proprietorship when you complete the general registration requirements that apply to all new businesses.